Skip to main content

 Statue of Lady Justice holding up a set of scales and the text Contemporary Justice Series.

 Southern New Hampshire University’s (SNHU) Contemporary Justice series hosted a virtual round-table discussion on domestic violence in June with students across social science disciplines and local leaders who work in law enforcement, judicial and victim advocacy roles.
-The discussion was co-hosted by Dr. Laman Tasch, associate dean of social sciences, and Dr. Jeff Czarnec, associate dean of criminal justice and social sciences, and also a former police officer.
+The discussion was co-hosted by Dr. Laman Tasch, associate dean, and Dr. Jeff Czarnec, associate dean of criminal justice and social sciences, and also a former police officer.

 Panelists included: